bharathgs/Awesome-pytorch-list/README.md

 53. [MNIST_Pytorch_python_and_capi](https://github.com/tobiascz/MNIST_Pytorch_python_and_capi): This is an example of how to train a MNIST network in Python and run it in c++ with pytorch 1.0
 54. [torch_light](https://github.com/ne7ermore/torch_light): Tutorials and examples include Reinforcement Training, NLP, CV
 55. [portrain-gan](https://github.com/dribnet/portrain-gan): torch code to decode (and almost encode) latents from art-DCGAN's Portrait GAN.
-56. [DeepLearningProject](https://github.com/Spandan-Madan/DeepLearningProject): An end to end tutorial of a machine learning pipeline.
-57. [mri-analysis-pytorch](https://github.com/omarsar/mri-analysis-pytorch): MRI analysis using PyTorch and MedicalTorch
+56. [mri-analysis-pytorch](https://github.com/omarsar/mri-analysis-pytorch): MRI analysis using PyTorch and MedicalTorch

 ## Paper implementations